Looking Back, Moving Forward

 August 22, 2020 – Community celebration at Maritime Park will mark Women’s Equality Day & the passage of the 19th Amendment.

-We are proud to offer this exclusive Centennial Calendar commemorating 100 year anniversary of the League of Women Voters and the 100 year anniversary of the 19th Amendment.
+Our exclusive Centennial Calendar commemorates the 100 year anniversary of the League of Women Voters® and the 100 year anniversary of the 19th Amendment.
 Designed and developed by local artist Mira Kamada, the Centennial Calendar includes dates of significance to women’s suffrage in addition to honoring many of the men and women who fought for voting rights and civil rights.
 Calendars are perfect holiday gifts and your purchase supports our celebration.

 A Gala Celebration for the League’s 100th Anniversary will be held on February 14, 2020 at the Whatcom Museum in the evening.
 Our featured speaker will be Washington Supreme Court Justice Sheryl Gordon McCloud.
 Former Secretary of State Ralph Munro will be honored, and current Secretary of State Kim Wyman will help us celebrate Mr Munro’s role in protecting each citizen’s access to the ballot and tireless support of civic education.